maximilianh/crisporWebsite/manual/manual.md

 sequence information preformatted for easy ordering from oligo-array manufacturers.

-Additional, specific tools in CRISPOR design primers for all predicted off-targets for a guide and create oligonucleotide tables for saturating mutagenesis of the input sequence.
+Additional assistants in CRISPOR design primers for all predicted off-targets of a guide and create oligonucleotide pools for saturating mutagenesis of the input sequence.

-We provide below a step by step manual of CRISPOR and instructions on how to use the other tools.
-Important information is also directly available on the web pages by hovering the mouse over small information bubbles displayed in orange colour.
-Text displayed in orange colour can be clicked on for further information or more detailed CRISPOR results.
+Below, we provide a step by step manual of CRISPOR and instructions on how to use the assistants.
+Important information is also directly available on the web pages by hovering the mouse over the small info bubbles shown in orange.
+Usually, orange colour indicates links which can be clicked for further information or more detailed CRISPOR results.

 Input {#inputform}